 A recent survey from the Substance Abuse and Mental Health Services Administration (SAMHSA) found that 140 million Americans, 12 or older, use alcohol.
 Of these people, 23% are considered binge drinkers.
 Roughly 6% were considered heavy drinkers, and another 6% met the criteria for an alcohol use disorder.
 Unfortunately, only a very small percentage of those with an alcohol use disorder seek treatment, according to these recent findings.

 Alcohol exerts a pervasively negative physical influence throughout the body, and sustained heavy use can cause significant damage to the brain, liver, and heart.
 If you or someone you know abuses alcohol, it’s essential to seek help.
-There are many treatment options available, many of which start with formal detoxification.
+There are many treatment options available, many of which start with formal detoxification programs.

 Alcohol Withdrawal Symptoms